Playground Shade Sails

 The best playgrounds aren’t just a large space for children to run around in, they’re also a great way to fuel their imaginations as they play.
 Hugglescote Primary School know that, and that’s why they had their new playground sails installed recently.
 These playground sail shades add so much depth to the playground, offering much more play value to the area.
 The sails are in bright shades of blue, yellow and orange, which has made the area it covers so attractive to the pupils as they play.
 It could be anything, from a treehouse to a pirate ship, in their imaginations.
 It’s so important to encourage children in imaginative play, and these shade covers for playgrounds certainly do that.
 They also ensure that play never stops, as the rain won’t reach children playing under the shades.
 If you want shades for your playground, there are lots to choose from.
 Click here to read more about the shade covers we installed at Hugglescote Primary School.

 There are so many ways that the right shade can benefit your school.
 Montgomery Primary Academy is a perfect example.
-After they contacted us to install a new shade, our team worked with them to create a smart and creative new shade in their playground.
+After they contacted us to install a new shade, we to create a smart and creative new shade in their playground.
 The new playground sails are designed to be waterproof, so they are the best place for children to play when the weather is wet.
 With so much of the year proving to be rainy, you still want to get pupils outdoors to play.
 These waterproof playground sail shades are proving to be the best way of doing that.
 What’s also notable about these shade covers for playgrounds is that the navy blue colour complements the school exterior perfectly.
-It fits right in with the rest of the building, making it a great way to add shade and keep the look of the grounds consistent.
-Find out more about the sailshade installed at Montgomery Primary Academy here.
+It fits in with the rest of the building, making it a great way to add shade and keep the look of the grounds consistent.
+Find out about the sailshade installed at Montgomery Primary Academy.

 There are many schools out there that understand the importance of outdoor space, and Monkston Primary School is one of them.
 They already had a well designed outdoor space for the pupils to explore and learn in, which had a sail.
 However, it was getting old and they needed something new.
 They turned to our team to help them create something new.
 A bright yellow playground sail was added, which cheers up the space considerably.
 There are playground sails in all kinds of colours, so if you’re looking for something similar you’re sure to find what you need.
 These playground sail shades have given the children of Monkston Primary School a brand new space to play in.
 It gives them a lot of freedom, as they can go outside whatever the weather and really enjoy the recreation space whenever they want.
 Shade covers for playgrounds are becoming a popular option, and with this installation you can see why.
 Learn more about the sail we added to Monkston Primary School.